Calibrating Decision Robustness via Inverse Conformal Risk Control: Methodology

 \subsection{Theoretical Analysis}

 We establish two key theoretical properties of the proposed estimator.
 First, we prove its validity, showing that under the exchangeability assumption, the proposed estimator $\hat \alpha_\ell(\lambda)$ upper bounds the true risk for any specification of the robustness parameter $\lambda$.
 Then, we demonstrate that under a majorant consistency assumption, the conservative trajectory traced by the estimator $(\hat \alpha_I(\lambda), \hat \alpha_R(\lambda))$ by varying $\lambda$ characterizes a certified Pareto frontier.
+All proofs in this section can be found in \Cref{app:p-val} through \Cref{append:proof-pareto}.

 \begin{theorem}[Validity] Under \Cref{ass:ex} and \ref{ass:bound}, the estimator $\hat \alpha_\ell(\lambda)$ in \eqref{eq:alpha-hat} satisfies